why10086/COMP3234-assignment-1/README.md

 To run the Game Server, use the following command format: `python GameServer.py <ServerPort> <filename>`

 - `<ServerPort>`: Specify the port number on which the server will listen for incoming connections.
-- `<filename>`: Specify the name of the file containing the game data.
+- `<filename>`: Specify the name of the file containing the user information.

 ### Game Client